The Reader - Week 16

 “Pour me a glass, please,” she said, picking up a manuscript from his work pile, “Why don’t you read me a story.”

-“Those are pretty soporific,” Andy said as he opened the whisky, “Straight or on the rocks?”
+“These are pretty soporific,” Andy said, opening the whisky, “Straight or on the rocks?”

 “Straight, with a little water.
 Four fingers.
 Hold me.”